PhalenH/tech-blog/README.md

 - Download or clone the repo from GitHub

 ## Contributing:
+- Sole contributor for creation of the application, all functionality, and all styling.
-  There a no plans for public contribution at this time.
+- There a no plans for public contribution at this time.

 ## Questions
-- If you have any questions, email me at pchaze@yahoo.com
+- If you have any questions, email me at: phalenhazel@gmail.com
 - Checkout my GitHub profile [here](https://github.com/PhalenH)